OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 []
 ```

 Ooops!
 The returned array is empty.
-It means that there are no instances of this class registed within the runtime.
+It means that there are no instances of this class registered within the runtime.
 In fact, we haven't clicked second 'Jailbreak Test' button, which indeed initializes this class:

 ```
 cy# a=choose(JailbreakDetectionVC)